-Subsequently, in order to determine if any emails or attachments contained personal information, we reviewed, both programmatically and manually, the information contained in the employees' email accounts.
-Based on this review, we determined that emails or attachments in the employees' email accounts contained information about you, including your name in combination with your < b2b_text_4(Type of PHI involved for Individual)>>
+Although we did not find any evidence that indicates that any emails or attachments in the account were actually viewed or acquired, we could not definitively rule out that possibility.
+Subsequently, we conducted a review of the emails and attachments in the email account.
+Based on this review, we determined that emails or attachments in the email account contained information about you, including your name in combination with your < b2b_text_2(DataElements)>>.

+What You Can Do.

-We recommend that you regularly review the explanation of benefits received from your health insurer.
-If you see services that you did not receive, please contact the insurer immediately.
-As a precaution, we have secured the services of Kroll to provide identity monitoring at no cost to you for two years.
-Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
+As a precaution, we have secured the services of Kroll to provide identity monitoring at no cost to you for one year.
 Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.

-For more information about Kroll's identity monitoring, including instructions on how to activate your complimentary two-year membership, please visit the below website:
+For more information on identity theft prevention and Kroll Identity Monitoring, including instructions on how to activate your complimentary membership, please visit the below website and see the additional information provided with this letter.